the questions that everyone is asking right now with the coranavirus outbreak in Italy

 Serviced beaches: reservations only.
 User registration in order to trace any contacts following contagions.
 Cashless payments.
 Separate corridors to reach the services.
 5 meters between umbrellas and 2 meters between a sunbed and another (inside the same position).
 Prohibited recreational activities within the establishments.

 Free beaches: admissions will be allowed to a maximum number of people according to the size of the beach.
-Online booking based on time slots to allow a shift.
-A defined perimeter will be traced, for example, with tapes in order to allow correct positioning of your equipment.
+Respect for the safety distance between people

 - Is it a good time to plan your summer holidays in Sardinia?